7.1. The TimeSeries type#

 events: []

 We can also add data to a TimeSeries using its add_data method.
-This method checks that each data series has the same number of samples, whereas assigning it directly to data
+This method checks that each data series has the same number of samples, whereas assigning it directly to data (as above) does not perform such verification.

 ts = ktk.TimeSeries() # Create an empty TimeSeries